MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -EnableThirdPartyAddress
-The EnableThirdPartyAddress parameter specifies whether you're using a third-party product instead of the Microsoft integrated reporting experience to send messages to the user submissions mailbox.
+The EnableThirdPartyAddress parameter specifies whether you're using a third-party product instead of the Microsoft integrated reporting experience to send messages to the reporting mailbox.
 Valid values are:

 - $true: The Microsoft integrated reporting experience is disabled.
-Third-party tools send reported messages to the user submissions mailbox.
+Third-party tools send reported messages to the reporting mailbox.
 You also need to set the EnableReportToMicrosoft parameter value to $false.
 To create the policy, use the same email address in the ThirdPartyReportAddresses parameter and also in the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet.
 - $false: The Microsoft integrated reporting experience is enabled.
 This is the default value.
-Use the EnableReportToMicrosoft parameter to control whether user reported messages are sent to the user submissions mailbox, and whether users can report messages to Microsoft.
+Use the EnableReportToMicrosoft parameter to control whether user reported messages are sent to the reporting mailbox, and whether users can report messages to Microsoft.

 This parameter is required to create the report submission policy only if you set the value to $true (the default value is $false).